torleifg/bookquest/README.md

 semantic search enter a search query or leave it blank for a random choice (the first search hit will be the random choice and the rest will be semantically similar books).
 For full-text search enter a search query.

-## Gateway Configuration
+## Gateway

-The gateway component is responsible for:

-- Translation: It translates metadata from the external service into a common model for the application.
-- Abstraction: It abstracts away the details of the external service, handling the transformation of parameters and results.

-The application supports three gateways.
-Custom mappers can be implemented as needed and activated by configuring the appropriate values in the application.yaml file.
+The gateway abstracts away the details of the external services and transforms metadata from the external services into a common model.
+The application supports three gateways: OAI-PMH (MARC21), Bokbasen (ONIX) and Bibbi.
+Custom mappers can be implemented as needed and activated by configuring the appropriate values in ```application.yaml```.

-## Supported Gateways

 ### OAI-PMH